 Any state or local chapter affiliated with the Society under this article is not an extension or part of the Society or the Association but rather a distinct legal entity; any such affiliated chapter is, therefore, responsible for maintaining its own financial records, filing appropriate notices and forms with state and federal income tax authorities, maintaining necessary insurance coverage, and so forth.

 ARTICLE XII - AMENDMENTS

-These bylaws may be amended by a majority vote of those eligible members responding within 30 days to a mail (postal or electronic) or electronic ballot.
-Amendments to the bylaws may be proposed by petition of at least 5% of the members of the Society in good standing.
+These policies may be amended by a majority vote of those eligible members responding within 30 days to a mail (postal or electronic) or electronic ballot.
+Amendments to the policies may be proposed by petition of at least 5% of the members of the Society in good standing.
 Amendments so proposed shall be filed with the Society’s Executive Director at least 90 days prior to the annual meeting.